gilbert/temp/README.md

 ### Project Structure

-Sin projects use a default structure and when leveraging the sin CLI, projects should adhere to this directory layout.
+Sin projects use a default structure and when leveraging the [Sin CLI](#cli), projects should adhere to the following directory layout.

 ```bash
 ├── +             # Server Side Scripting